laravel-tr/docs/session.md

 	php artisan migrate

 <a name="session-drivers"></a>
-## Oturum Sürücüleri
+## Session Drivers

-Oturum "driver'ı" her istek için oturum verisinin nerede saklanacağını tanımlamaktadır.
-Laravel çeşitli harika sürücülerle birlikte gelmektedir.
+The session "driver" defines where session data will be stored for each request.
+Laravel ships with several great drivers out of the box:

-- `file` - oturumlar `app/storage/sessions` klasöründe saklanacaktır.
+- `file` - sessions will be stored in `app/storage/sessions`.
-- `cookie` - oturumlar güvenli, kriptolanmış çerezlerde saklanacaktır.
+- `cookie` - sessions will be stored in secure, encrypted cookies.
-- `database` - oturumlar kendi uygulamanızın kullandığı bir veritabanında saklanacaktır.
+- `database` - sessions will be stored in a database used by your application.
-- `memcached` / `redis` - oturumlar bu hızlı, önbellekleme tabanlı depolardan birisinde saklanacaktır.
+- `memcached` / `redis` - sessions will be stored in one of these fast, cached based stores.
-- `array` - oturumlar basit bir PHP dizisinde saklanacak ve istekler arasında sebat etmeyecektir.
+- `array` - sessions will be stored in a simple PHP array and will not be persisted across requests.

-> **Not:** Array sürücüsü tipik olarak unit testler çalıştırmak için kullanılır, bu yüzden oturum verileri sürdürülmeyecektir.
+> **Note:** The array driver is typically used for running [unit tests](/docs/master/testing), so no session data will be persisted.